| | |

 Swiss Chard: For baby leaves, harvest can begin around 30 days after sowing.
 If you’re looking for full-sized leaves with a thick midrib, wait 45-60 days.

-Lettuce: Plant two or three crops by planting varieties of lettuce that mature in 45-55 days.
-Sierra or Simpson Elite are good options.
+Lettuce: Plant two or three crops by planting varieties of lettuce in succession that mature in 45-55 days.
+Sierra or Simpson Elite are good options, and a great cut and come again leaf lettuce.

 Micro-greens: Ready to harvest only 2-3 weeks after sowing, snip the micro-greens above the soil line when you see the first set of real leaves.
-Micro-greens have a short harvest time and are one of the most popular fast-growing vegetables for gardeners of all levels!
+Micro-greens have a short harvest time and are one of the most popular, fastest-growing vegetables for gardeners of all levels!

 Vegetables you can harvest within 60 days